altimetrikchallenge/Amibroker-WSRTD-Zerodha-Connector/README.md

 -   **403 Forbidden (Zerodha)**: Your API Key or Access Token is invalid or expired.
 The system will fall back to Mock Mode.
 Update `run.sh` with fresh credentials.
 -   **No Data in AmiBroker**: Verify that the symbol names in `symbols.yaml` match exactly what AmiBroker expects or what Zerodha provides.

+🙏 Credits / Acknowledgments

+WS-RTD Plugin by NSM51 — for providing the WebSocket-to-AmiBroker interface and ongoing beta support.

+Tai Pan Realtime (TPRAccess) — for access to Euronext and European data used in development and testing.

+AmiBroker Community — for collaboration, testing feedback, and inspiration for extending real-time workflows.

+Special thanks to contributors and testers who helped refine backfill, INFO, and bridge synchronization logic.

+© 2025 — TP-WSRTD-Client (Open Integration Project)

 ## 📝 License
 [Include License Information Here]